phac-nml/irida/doc/developer/getting-started/index.md

 Spring allows us to set profiles in the application that can be used to set up certain services for running in different environments.
 IRIDA has the following profiles:

 * `prod` - Production mode.
-  * Hibernate will not be allowed to make changes.
+  * Hibernate will not be allowed to make changes to the database schema.
   * Database will be managed by Liquibase.
   * Attempt to connect to Galaxy to run workflows
   * Run all scheduled tasks such as NCBI uploads, data synchronization, etc.